 You'll find them at: 3659 Soco Rd Maggie Valley, NC 28751 - (828) 926-8180

-Mountain Music and dancing has been a tradition at Stomping Grounds in Maggie Valley for as far back as most people can remember.
+Mountain Music and dancing have been a tradition at Stomping Grounds in Maggie Valley for as far back as most people can remember.

 Dancing styles include square dancing, line dancing, clogging and two steppin'.
 Dancers are dressed up beautiful matching dance outfits, and put on a heck of show.
 This is a show you don't want to miss, and will take you back in time, in place where these styles of dance were invented.